BabRoosss/rpg-bash/README.md

 - Added mods.
 Only working type is the weapon mod.
 Example mod is included.
 - Fixed printing win and lose conditions
 - "Added" potion shop (still broken)

+### v 0.4.1
+- Implemented propper weapon mod loading.
+- Alowed player to load up to 4 mod weapons
+- Modified Inventory to allow player to equip and see modded weapons